Quitting smoking is famously hard. However, according to recent findings, the sooner one stops, the better. Perhaps today is the day?

 That said, cigarette smoking is on the decline in the United States.

-According to the Centers for Disease Control and Prevention (CDC), the number of people who currently smoke in the U.S. has dropped from 20.9 percent of the adult population in 2005 to 15.5 percent in 2016.
+According to the Centers for Disease Control and Prevention (CDC), the number of people who currently smoke in the U.S. has dropped from

 The fact that so many people are giving up also means that there are now millions of people who used to smoke.